beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 Also, if you are not familiar with the dependencies of Nautobot, I highly recommend that you do some reading because nautobot consists of a rather diverse Application Stack.

+Future Plans:

+- Create Playbook with vars that support installation an configuration of either server installation and or container installation.

 ## Pre-requisites

 Minimum VM Resource Requirements: